How to Improve Your HARO Pitch Conversion Rate

 But before we dive deep into the many do’s and don’ts in the world of HARO, let’s get a little more acquainted with the basics.

-HARO: The Basics You Need to Know
+What is HARO?
+Some Basics You Need to Know

 HARO or Help A Reporter Out is an online platform that connects reporters and journalists with the right sources for their articles and publications.